impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 I was curious why we'd explicitly want to ensure that duplication within `PATH` is acceptable.
 I would have thought that we'd want to actively *prevent* such duplication, since it makes `PATH` harder to read and debug.

-As it turns out, this test appears to cover a problem presented by some of RBENV's users [here](https://github.com/rbenv/rbenv/issues/369).
+As it turns out, this test appears to cover a problem presented by some of RBENV's users [here](https://github.com/rbenv/rbenv/issues/369){:target="_blank" rel="noopener"}.
 When certain users attempted to run the `tmux` command, their version of Ruby was changed unintentionally.
 According to RBENV's core team, the reason for this was as follows:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-729am.png" width="70%" style="border: 1px solid black; padding: 0.5em">